apache/spark/docs/mllib-guide.md

  In `spark.ml.regression.LinearRegressionSummary`, the `model` field has been deprecated.
 * [SPARK-13784](https://issues.apache.org/jira/browse/SPARK-13784):
  In `spark.ml.regression.RandomForestRegressionModel` and `spark.ml.classification.RandomForestClassificationModel`,
- the `numTrees` parameter has been deprecated in favor of new method `getNumTrees`.
+ the `numTrees` parameter has been deprecated in favor of `getNumTrees` method.
 * [SPARK-13761](https://issues.apache.org/jira/browse/SPARK-13761):
  In `spark.ml.param.Params`, the `validateParams` method has been deprecated.
- We move all functionality in overridden methods to `PipelineStage.transformSchema`.
+ We move all functionality in overridden methods to the corresponding `transformSchema`.
 * [SPARK-14829](https://issues.apache.org/jira/browse/SPARK-14829):
  In `spark.mllib` package, `LinearRegressionWithSGD`, `LassoWithSGD`, `RidgeRegressionWithSGD` and `LogisticRegressionWithSGD` have been deprecated.
  We encourage users to use `spark.ml.regression.LinearRegresson` and `spark.ml.classification.LogisticRegresson`.